illinois-cs241/illinois-cs241.github.io/_slides/deadlock_demolition.md

 <horizontal />

-## Clean/Dirty (Chandy/Misra)
+## BONUS: Clean/Dirty (Chandy/Misra)

 <vertical />

-If you want reeealllllllly fast (given a lot of philosophers numbered _1..n_).
+(Beyond 341 scope) If you want reeallly fast, given a lot of philosophers numbered _1..n_.

+Relax problem assumptions-- let philosophers talk to each other only to ask for chopsticks.

 Chopsticks can be dirty or clean.
-Initially all chopsticks start out as dirty.
+Initially all start as dirty.
 For each pair of philosophers, assign the chopstick between them to the philosopher with the lower id.
 When a philosopher wants to eat, they ask the person next to them for a chopstick.
 If the neighbor's chopstick is clean (they haven't eaten yet), they keep the chopstick.
 Otherwise, they clean it, and give it to the requesting philosopher.

+## Tradeoffs

-This prevents starvation of philosophers and ensures priority is given to the philosopher that has least recently eaten.
+* Ensures priority is given to the philosopher that has least recently eaten (starvation prevention).
+* Requires philosopher communication, so is not an exact instance of Dining Philosophers.
+* Requires careful resource ordering to avoid an initial deadlock.

 <horizontal />